-Monitoring of liquidity and funding policies, in line with The Nottingham's prudent framework, is performed daily as set out by a Board approved policy statement.
-Compliance with these policies is reported, to the Assets and Liability Committee monthly and to the Board Risk Committee.
+The monitoring of the liquidity policy is performed regularly as set out in the Board approved Risk Appetite and Policy statements.
+Compliance with these policies is reported to the Assets and Liability Committee monthly, and also to the Executive Committee and Board Risk Committee.